ButterCam/sisyphus/ReadMe.md

 [**Sisyphus Protobuf Plugin**](/tools/sisyphus-protobuf-gradle-plugin) is the way how we generate code by `.proto` files in Gradle.

-**And More** tools like [CEL(Common Expression Language)](https://github.com/google/cel-spec), [Filtering](https://aip.bybutter.com/160) and [Ordering](https://aip.bybutter.com/132#ordering) Script will help you to design APIs follow Google AIP.
+**And More** tools like [CEL(Common Expression Language)](https://github.com/google/cel-spec), [Filtering](https://aip.bybutter.com/160) and [Ordering](https://aip.bybutter.com/132#ordering) scripts will help you to design APIs following Google AIP.

 ## Rolling with Sisyphus

-Ready to rolling boulder with Sisyphus yet?
+Ready to rolling boulder with Sisyphus already?
 Hold on!
 We need to plan our route first.

 1. **Configure Sisyphus with gradle.properties**

-   We use [gradle.properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties) to configure global settings of Sisyphus and all Sisyphus Projects.
+   We use [gradle.properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties) to configure global settings of Sisyphus and all Sisyphus projects.

    ```properties
    # [DEV,PROD] Set developer name for developing environment.